microsoft/fluentui/packages/merge-styles/README.md

 # [merge-styles](http://dev.office.com/fabric)

-The `merge-styles` library provides a number of utilities for loading styles through javascript.
+The `merge-styles` library provides utilities for loading styles through javascript.
 It is designed to make it simple to style components through javascript.
-It generates css rules, rather than using inline styling, to ensure we can use css features like pseudo selectors (:hover) and parent/child selectors (media queries).
+It generates css classes, rather than using inline styling, to ensure we can use css features like pseudo selectors (:hover) and parent/child selectors (media queries).

 The library was built for speed and size; the entire package is 2.62k gzipped.
-It has no dependencies.
+It has no dependencies other than `tslib`.

 The basic idea is to provide a method which can take in one or more style objects css styling javascript objects representing the styles for a given element, and return a single class name.
 If the same set of styling is passed in, the same name returns and nothing is re-registered.

-## Why not static solutions like scss?
+## Motivation

 Defining rules at runtime has a number of benefits over traditional build time staticly produced css: